kukrishna/pointer-generator-pytorch-allennlp/README.md

 Suppose the serialization directory of the model trained without coverage is `precoverage`.
 Then run

-`allennlp train precoverage/config.json --include-package pointergen -s postcoverage -f  --overrides '{"model":{"type":"pointer_generator_withcoverage"}, "trainer":{"num_epochs":1}, "vocabulary": {"extend": true, "directory_path": "precoverage/vocabulary", "max_vocab_size":1}}'`
+`allennlp train precoverage/config.json --include-package pointergen -s postcoverage --overrides '{"model":{"type":"pointer_generator_withcoverage"}, "trainer":{"num_epochs":1}, "vocabulary": {"extend": true, "directory_path": "precoverage/vocabulary", "max_vocab_size":1}}'`

 We will discuss why this command looks so ugly later.
 After running this command, you would be asked if you want to load weigths from a non-coverage model.
 Enter yes and in the next prompt enter the path to the weights (`precoverage/best.th` in this case)